PortSwigger/http-request-smuggler/README.md

 # HTTP Request Smuggler

-This is an extension for Burp Suite designed to help you launch [HTTP Request Smuggling](https://portswigger.net/blog/http-desync-attacks) attacks.
+This is an extension for Burp Suite designed to help you launch [HTTP Request Smuggling](https://portswigger.net/web-security/request-smuggling) attacks, originally created during [HTTP Desync Attacks](https://portswigger.net/blog/http-desync-attacks-request-smuggling-reborn) research.
 It supports scanning for Request Smuggling vulnerabilities, and also aids exploitation by handling cumbersome offset-tweaking for you.

 ### Install
 The easiest way to install this is in Burp Suite, via Extender -> BApp Store.